MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/feature-management.md

 ## FAQ about Feature Management

+### Why do I have to enable another feature before I can get the feature I want?

+Some features are built to work together with one or more other features.
+That means that a feature might need functionality that another feature provides, so you must enable the other features first.
+When that's the case, the dependent features are indented under the primary feature in the list.

 ### There are no features listed as optional.
 Did I do something wrong?

 There may be periods where no optional features have been made available, which is perfectly normal.
 There will likely be few or no features listed in the **Feature Management** page immediately after a major update.